A closer look at the battle for survival in the Premier League

 Leeds

-Leeds looked to have eased themselves out of trouble as new boss Jesse Marsch steered them to wins over Norwich, Wolves and Watford after replacing Marcelo Bielsa at the Elland Road helm, but the situation has taken a decidedly bleak turn since.
-Sunday’s 2-1 defeat at Arsenal, during which Luke Ayling was sent off to incur a ban which means he will not play again this season, saw them slip into the relegation zone for the first time since October and set the alarm bells ringing.
+Leeds’ two-year stay in the top flight could be all but over if they lose to Brighton at Elland Road on Sunday due to their -38 goal difference, if other results go against them.
+Recent wins under Jesse Marsch against Norwich, Wolves and Watford following Marcelo Bielsa’s departure appeared to lift them out of trouble, but the situation has taken a decidedly bleak turn since.
+Sunday’s 2-1 loss at Arsenal, during which Luke Ayling was sent off, saw them slip into the relegation zone for the first time since October and alarm bells rang louder still after Wednesday night’s 3-0 home defeat to Chelsea when they shot themselves in the foot again with another first-half dismissal, this time for Dan James.

 The best videos delivered daily